jakguru/hazteam-sop/readme.md

 ## Chain of Command:
 *  We have a ruling body designated as the Council that consists of our clan Leaders and veteran members to ensure the administration, organization and everyday operations run smoothly.
+*  The Fleet Master Chief Petty Officer (FMCPO) is a Senior Enlisted position appointed by the Council.
+This position serves as the top echelon of the enlisted ranks and a direct Liason with the Council.
-If you have an inquiry, issue, or even an accolade, please contact a Council Member.
+*  In the event you have an inquiry, issue, or even an accolade, please contact a Council Member.
-*  In addition to the Council members, we also have System Administrators.
-These are individuals that volunteer their time to assist in the maintenance and upkeep of our game server(s), website and Discord.
-If a clan Member encounters a technical problem with game server, the website or Discord, they should be directed to a System Administrator.
-These individuals can be identified on the Crew Roster.
+*  In addition to the Council members, we also have Security personnel.
+These are individuals that volunteer their time to assist in the administration of websites, game servers, and/or Discord.
+If a clan Member encounters a technical problem with any of the above mentioned services, they can contact Security.
+These individuals can be identified on the Discord member list.

 ## Nymesis’ Open Door Policy:
 *  Those of you that are former military know what this is.
 For civilians, an explanation: A Commander's Open Door